 Previously Mitchell worked in the Los Angeles district office of State Senator Diane Watson.
 As a policy analyst for the California Senate's Health and Human Services Committee, she sought fiscally sound ways to expand health care and other vital services.
 As the legislative advocate of the Western Center for Law and Poverty she helped develop the groundbreaking Healthy Families program, later serving as executive director of the Black Women's Health Project in Los Angeles.

-As mother of a middle-schooler, Holly Mitchell understands the concerns of working families and advocates legislative policy to meet their needs.
+As mother of a teenager, Holly Mitchell understands the concerns of working families and advocates legislative policy to meet their needs.
 She seeks to improve the quality and accessibility of the state's health and education systems.
 She focuses on job creation and balancing business, human and environmental needs to expand economic opportunity while protecting natural resources.

 Mitchell's commitment to community service and social justice began in elementary school when she volunteered in a congressional campaign that eventually led to student activism and a Coro Fellowship in Public Affairs, following her undergraduate studies at the University of California at Riverside.